 Here’s how it works:

-2.2 - Next you’ll see the transport data configuration panel open in another screen, allowing you to build your transport app.
+2.1.
+Next, you’ll see the transport data configuration panel open on another screen, allowing you to build your transport app.

-iii) Means of transport - Once your location and range is set, you will be provided with a list of the available live transport data for the specific location you have chosen.
-Select the modes of transport you wish to display on screen by clicking the checkmark boxes available.
+iii) Means of transport: Once your location and range are set, you will be provided with a list of the available live transport data for the specific location you have chosen.
+Select the modes of transport you wish to display on-screen by clicking the checkmark boxes available.

 Here’s an example of how that might work:

-2.3 - Once you’ve finished editing your Transport app it’s important to select “Save” to return to the preview panel.
-Once you’ve saved your Transport app you will see a green checkmark next to “Configure”.
+2.2.
+Once you’ve finished editing your Transport app it’s important to select “Preview" to review your setup.

 Will the app update when there are delays or weather inclement?